-As a dancer, Breandán toured with Riverdance from 1994 - 2003, 7 of which in the position of principal dancer.
-He performed in Europe, USA, Asia, Australia and New Zealand, and led the company at the opening ceremony of the World Special Olympic Games in 2003.
-In 2007 he returned to Riverdance as Dance Director.
+As a dancer, Breandán toured with Riverdance from 1994 - 2003, of which, 7 years were in the position of principal dancer.
+He performed in Europe, USA, Asia, Australia, and New Zealand; and led the company at the opening ceremony of the World Special Olympic Games in 2003.
+In 2007, he returned to Riverdance as Dance Director.

 Breandán training is predominately in Irish step dancing, but is passionate about many dance genres and in 1988 he graduated from the Gus Giordano Dance Academy, Chicago, having been awarded a scholarship to study Ballet, Modern, Jazz and Tap dance.

 Breandán’s main focus is his dance company Ériu.
 The company explores the poetic potential of the Irish dance form and present work that is explorative and innovative in a contemporary context.
 His new duet Linger, premiered in Project Arts, Dublin, January 2016.

 He regularly presents TV programs for RTÉ and TG4; acts in TG4’s popular soap opera Ros na Rún; and also hold a B.Sc.(Hons) in Physics.

 For further information: